GuiyeC/AppSupport/TERMS_OF_USE.md

-# Terms of Service
+# Terms of Use
-By downloading or using this app ("the App"), you agree to these Terms of Service (“Terms”).
+By downloading or using this app ("the App"), you agree to these Terms of Use (“Terms”).
 Please read them carefully as they govern your use of the App and its features.
 If you do not agree to these Terms, do not use the App.

 ## Acceptance of Terms
 By downloading, installing, or using the App, you accept and agree to be bound by these Terms, including any future modifications.